ETS-ReactNative5/codeenginetrysample/README.md

 For Docker Hub, the server name is https://index.docker.io/v1/ .

-For Container Registry, the server name is `<region>.icr.io` .
+For Container Registry, the server name is `region.icr.io` .

-10. Navigate within the project "Bee Travels" from https://cloud.ibm.com/codeengine/projects.
 ![](img/registryacess.png)

 9. Lets try building image using docker command.